watsongm24/watsongm24/README.md

 Hi there 👋 – I'm Watson!
-I am a Python Developer.
-I am currently working at [Netflix](https://www.netflix.com/) as a Tech Support.
-I will be graduted as a Software Engineer in March 2021.
-I speak French, Spanish, Haitian Creole and English.
+I have a Bachelor degree in Software Engineering; recent Grad I speak French, Spanish, Haitian Creole and English.
 I have attended two [Pycon](https://us.pycon.org/2020/) conferences in the US.

 - 🔭 I’m currently working on ...
-Python/Django projects to make customers Happy.
+Data Science projects.
 - 🌱 I’m currently learning ...
-Data Analysis with NumPy and pandas.
+Python for Data Analysis.
 - 👯 I’m looking to collaborate on ...
-Python
+Python or Data Analysis poject
 - 🤔 I’m looking for help with ...
 AWS and Machine Learning
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/WMarcelain)